 Enjoying a cup of coffee in Cape Town

-V&A Waterfront is a premium shopping complex in the city which boasts hundreds of retail outlets and dozens of restaurants, hotels, and tourist attractions.
+V&A Waterfront is a premium shopping complex in the city that boasts hundreds of retail outlets and dozens of restaurants, hotels, and tourist attractions.

 Apart from the city center, the upscale shopping area is generally safer to freely move around.
 Besides, the area has a great view of Table Mountain from the waterfront!